Chitrangada loves to share traditional Indian recipes. Sometimes, it's okay not to worry about calories.

 - Make the rest of the balls/laddoos.

-Delicious Laddoo: The Popular Indian Sweet for All Occasions
+Laddoo: The Popular Indian Sweet for All Occasions

 The recipe mentioned here is a popular Indian sweet, suitable for almost every festival, wedding, celebration, or even no special occasion at all.
-Whenever it is a celebration time or a happy occasion, there have to be laddoos.
+Whenever it is a celebration time or a happy occasion, there has to be laddoos.

 Laddoos in India are made with a variety of ingredients, but the most popular one is besan laddoo.
 Besan is raw gram flour, or chickpea flour, which is quite easily available in any grocery shop in India.
 In case it’s not available, one can grind the split black gram in the food processor.